5 Ways to Customize Altium Designer for Better Efficiency

 5: New Toolbars

-The toolbars in Altium are groupings of iconic command buttons and drop down menus that can be rearranged as you see fit.
+The toolbars in Altium Designer are groupings of iconic command buttons and drop down menus that can be rearranged as you see fit.
 Once a new blank toolbar has been created, drop-down menus, icon menu commands, and other objects may be added by simply dragging items to the blank toolbar.

 Enhance Your Design Experience with a Customized Workflow

-It’s very simple to customize Altium to add valuable optimization to your user experience.
-Any features that you feel are lacking in Altium can be written with custom scripts and assigned to newly created menu items, shortcut keys, and toolbar icons.
-If ever the toolbars become disorganized or menu items are lost, the Restore button is always available to reset the Altium toolbars back to their factory default.
+It’s very simple to customize Altium Designer to add valuable optimization to your user experience.
+Any features that you feel are lacking in Altium Designer can be written with custom scripts and assigned to newly created menu items, shortcut keys, and toolbar icons.
+If ever the toolbars become disorganized or menu items are lost, the Restore button is always available to reset the Altium Designer toolbars back to their factory default.